 You might want to take a career course to help you maximize your time at IU.
 Interdepartmental majors should consider taking ASCS-Q 296 College to Career II: Navigate Your Arts and Sciences Experience.
 This course will teach you how to successfully market your qualifications gained from your liberal arts education, achieve career-related goals, and plan for life-long career development.

 The job market

 An interdepartmental major in African American and African Diaspora Studies and Religious Studies prepares students for careers in a variety of industries and work environments, making the outlook promising due to the diversity it allows.
 Students take their broad set of knowledge and skills into hundreds of different fields and career paths.

-Students with an interdepartmental major in African American and African Diaspora Studies and Religious Studies are well prepared to work in business, cultural exchange, education, government, healthcare, international relations, nonprofit organizations, nongovernmental organizations, politics, research and academia, among many other options.
+Initial and long-term destinations for graduates include positions in many job sectors: business, cultural exchange, education, government, healthcare, international relations, nonprofit organizations, nongovernmental organizations, politics, research and academia, among many other options.